-Residences as Living and Learning Spaces
+Residences as living and learning spaces

-- In 2022 the DSA in collaboration with Residential Operations Division and Information and Technology Services Division assisted with the procurement of Smart TVs for the residence system.
-The project of SMART Televisions for learning purposes has been rolled out to all residences. - The DSA in partnership with CHERTL ran a very successful mentorship programme that supports both residence and Oppidan Students.
-A total of 427 Mentors supported 1023 Mentees (first year students).
+- In 2022 the Division of Student Affairs in collaboration with the Residential Operations Division and I&TS Division assisted with the procurement of Smart TVs for the residence system.
+Smart TVs for learning purposes have been rolled out to all residences. - The Division of Student Affairs in partnership with CHERTL ran a very successful mentorship programme that supports both residence and Oppidan Students.
+A total of 427 Mentors supported 1023 Mentees (first-year students).

-Dignity Projects
+Dignity projects

-- The Division of Student Affairs continued with the pocket money fund project giving R500 a month to students who needed financial assistance. - A total of twenty students were assisted with pocket money funding in year. - Toiletries and sanitary towels were also provided to students.
+- The Division of Student Affairs continued with its pocket money fund project.
+The Division assisted 20 students in need of financial assistance, with each student receiving R500 a month pocket money. - Students in need also received toiletries and sanitary towels.
 The toiletries were purchased with funds from the GIVE 5 Dignity Drive, a fundraiser that has always been student-led.

-Graduate Employability
+Graduate employability

-- Graduate Recruitment Programme (GRP): The Career Centre successfully hosted three career fairs to facilitate networking opportunities for students and prospective employers. - The Computer Science and Information Systems Career Fair was held on 18 May 2022. - The Accounting Career Fair held on 12 August 2022. - A General Career Fair was hosted on 15 August 2022.
-All these were held face-to-face on campus. - #Askaprofessional programme: The Career Centre also facilitated monthly #Askaprofessional webinar series.
-This has given an opportunity for students to gain insights and guidance from University alumni members in industry and serves as a mentorship platform connecting students to the practicalities of the world of work, efforts are ongoing to enable student employability, entrepreneurship, career mentorship and career planning services. - The DHL GradStar Awards recognises the most employable students in the country.
-University students in the country get to apply and get selected based on Top 500 most employable students in South Africa.
-We are immensely proud that, in 2022, seventeen students from Rhodes University made it to the Top 100 students recognised in South Africa.
+- As part of the Graduate Recruitment Programme, the Career Centre successfully hosted three career fairs to facilitate networking opportunities for students and prospective employers. - The Computer Science and Information Systems Career Fair was held on 18 May 2022. - The Accounting Career Fair was held on 12 August 2022. - A General Career Fair was hosted on 15 August 2022.
+All these were held face-to-face on campus. - The Career Centre also facilitated a monthly #Askaprofessional webinar series.
+This has given an opportunity for students to gain insights and guidance from University alumni members in industry.
+It serves as a mentorship platform connecting students to the practicalities of the world of work.
+Efforts are ongoing to enable student employability, entrepreneurship, career mentorship, and career planning services. - The DHL GradStar Awards recognise the most employable students in the country.
+University students in the country get to apply and get selected based on the Top 500 most employable students in South Africa.
+We are immensely proud that in 2022, 17 students from Rhodes University made it to the Top 100 students recognised in South Africa.